beatass/Predict-survival-on-the-Titanic/README.md

-# Predict survival on the Titanic
+# Prediction of the survivors on Titanic

 We are going to apply the tools of machine learning to predict which passengers survived the Titanic tragedy.